RivaD2/reading-notes/201/class-02.md

 ### It's time to talk JavaScript
 #### Where do we start with JS?
 Well, we talked earlier about how computers follow precise instructions, step by step.
 Let's start there:
 * Each individual instruction that is given is called a **statement**
-* Just like in our HTML documents, we should comment on our code and in JS in looks a a bit different:
+* Just like in our HTML documents, we should comment on our code and in JS it looks a a bit different:
 ```
 /* This is a multiline comment, where I can write more than one line of text... */
 // This is a single line comment